 Unfortunately, not everything in criminal justice is about the letter of the law.
 Books can’t teach you what a criminal defense lawyer gains by experience.
 In an ideal world, the law would exist independent of society’s whims.
 However, there are natural human biases that create a massive gap between the theory of law and the practice of law.

 Books can tell you:

 Books lay down criminal law as a map, well-ordered and precise.
-A top criminal lawyer can see the world of law and courtrooms for what it is: a universe of interlocking and interweaving parts.
+A top criminal defense attorney can see the world of law and courtrooms for what it is: a universe of interlocking and interweaving parts.

 The Power of the Prosecution

 Many people do not realize that members of the public are not the ones to “press charges” on a defendant.
 This is almost completely at the discretion of the prosecutor.